 The KWWSPCA Volunteer Animal Welfare Volunteers are at the forefront of animal welfare in County Kildare and in West Wicklow and they are supported by the local Garda and the ISPCA Inspectorate.
 Our Volunteers respond to allegations of cruelty, neglect and abuse and also aid sick and injured animals.
 In the vast majority of cases, our animal welfare volunteers find a solution to most problems by working with the owners of the animal(s) involved.
 Unfortunately, this is not always the case and on occasions real instances of cruelty, neglect or abuse are uncovered.
 The KWWSPCA Animal Welfare Volunteers interact with thousands of animals throughout the year, and where necessary competently follow prosecutions.

 What To Do If You Suspect Animal Cruelty

 If you suspect animal cruelty or neglect, you should phone the KWWSPCA Helpline (087 1279835) to report the case.
 Any information that is given, including your name and contact details, are kept in the strictest confidence.
 You must be able to give the exact location of the animal and as much information as possible about the situation.

 What Happens After Cruelty Is Reported

-However, the KWWSPCA Animal Welfare Officers do not have any statutory power to seize an animal and unless the owners agree voluntarily to surrender the animal, the KWWSPCA is not able to take possession.
+However, the KWWSPCA Animal Welfare Volunteers do not have any statutory power to seize an animal and unless the owners agree voluntarily to surrender the animal, the KWWSPCA is not able to take possession.
 In these cases, the information is passed to the ISPCA or the Garda, who do have such powers.